Pauly D & Vinny Guadagnino’s ‘A Double Shot At Love’ First Trailer Drops

 DelVecchio is the father of one daughter, Amabella Sophia Markert, from a previous relationship.
 He currently lives in Las Vegas, Nevada, where he has a DJ residency at The Palms Hotel and Casino.

-Guadagnino has not been in a serious relationship since splitting with the girlfriend he had upon moving to Florida to reunite with the cast of Jersey Shore for the series Jersey Shore: Family Vacation, Elicia Shyann.
-The couple ended their union at the close of the first installment of the series after Vinny got two girls numbers while at a club and called his girlfriend to tell her what he did.
+Guadagnino has not been in a serious relationship since splitting with Elicia Shyann, the girlfriend he had upon moving to Florida to reunite with the cast of Jersey Shore for the series Jersey Shore: Family Vacation.
+The couple ended their union at the close of the first installment of the series after Vinny got two girls’ numbers while at a club and called his girlfriend to tell her what he did.

 Guadagnino currently runs an Instagram page where he promotes the benefits of a ketogenic diet.
 He lives in Staten Island, New York.